awslabs/aws-cloudfront-extensions/docs-ig/en/distribution-management/ssl-certificates/import-existing-certificates.md

 When you starts an Import Certificate Job, the solution starts a workflow in AWS Step Functions that does the following:

 1. Import certificates in ACM: The solution will automatically import certificate records in ACM.
 2. Create new CloudFront distributions: The solution will automatically create CloudFront distributions.
-After all distributions were created, the solution will send a SNS message to the designated email address or HTTP endpoint.
+After all distributions were created, the solution will send a SNS message to the designated email address.

 ![certificate-workflow1](../../../images/certificate-workflow1.png)